jichaojoyce/data-science-project-1/README.md

 ## Project Motivation<a name="motivation"></a>

-This is an Udacity Nanodegree project.
+This is an Udacity Data Scientist Nanodegree project.
 I chose 2017 Stack Overflow survey data dataset.

 I myself, as a woman from Asia and plan to start my career in the field of data science.
-I have several questions in my mind based on the Stack Overflow survey data as follow.
+I have several questions in my mind based on the Stack Overflow survey data as follows.

-1. Does woman make less money than man?
+Do women make less money than men?
-2. Does woman satisfy job as man?
+Do women satisfy their job as men?
-3. Which contury offered woman high salary?
+Which country offers women a high salary?

 ## File Descriptions <a name="files"></a>